thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 Let's assume you don't have the required time series or attribute key in the database yet.
 In such a case, you can still add a key to the data source, and the widget will start displaying the data as soon as the device will send it to ThingsBoard.
+To do this, click on the data key row, then enter the name and select the type of the future key: Attributes, Entity field, or Timeseries.

 {% include images-gallery.html imageCollection="add-key-in-the-future" %}

-{% if docsPrefix == null %}
-{% endif %}

-{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}

-The "Enable data export" button is responsible for enabling/disabling the ability to export data that is displayed in the widget.
-By default data export is enabled.
-To download data, click on the “Export widget data” icon at the top right of the widget.
-You can export the data in csv, xls or xlsx format.

-{% include images-gallery.html imageCollection="add-data-source6" %}

-{% endif %}

-<br><br>

 **General data key settings**

-In basic data key settings, you can change the name and color of the key, change the label name, set special symbol to show next to value (only for the Timeseries key), specify the number of digits after the floating point and enable/disable "Use post processing function".
+In General data key settings, you can change the name and color of the key, change the label name, set special symbol to show next to value (only for the Timeseries key), specify the number of digits after the floating point and enable/disable "Use post-processing function".

+If you use the basic functionality for adding a new widget, these settings are available right in the widget creation window.

+{% include images-gallery.html imageCollection="edit-basic-key-configuration" %}

+To open the full data key settings, click the "pencil" icon of a key in the data keys row.

+{% include images-gallery.html imageCollection="edit-key-configuration" %}

+**Basic data key settings**

-Let's look at the basic data key settings an example of the "Entities table" widget from the "Cards" bundle:
+Let's look at the basic data key settings an example of the "Entities table" widget from the "Tables" bundle:

 - **Key.** You can change the name of the key.
 In this case, will be displayed data of the key, which key name you specify in the "Key" line.
 Change the name of the key and click “Save”.